 Gardeners have already had a taste of what global warming could mean with heavy rainfall and summer drought and the impact on what we plant and how we maintain our gardens.

 Green lawn man (You know who I mean every neighbourhood has one, he's the guy in love with his hosepipe and box of chemicals) must have thought the world had ended, when told he would have to stop wasting water and couldn't stop his green lawn turning brown for a few weeks.

 He's probably just as browned off now his lawn is under water.

 If the scientists predicting climate change, with more rain and warmer weather are right.
 Gardeners especially in the South east of England are in for an interesting time.

-A short Winter with an early Spring will mean earlier spring bulb displays and deciduous trees coming into leaf a few weeks early, and good news for frost-tender plants.
+A short winter with an early spring will mean earlier spring bulb displays and deciduous trees coming into leaf a few weeks early, good news for frost-tender plants.
 It could also make conditions for growing exotic fruits and sub-tropical plants, such as citrus and cannas easier.
 However, increased rainfall will make growing Mediterranean species, like many herbs which dislike waterlogged soil, more difficult.
 Spring bulbs and tuberous plants won't like the wetter winters.